jan-o-e/RL4qcWpc/README.md

 - **Twin Delayed Deep Deterministic Policy Gradient (TD3):** `td3.py`
 - **Deep Deterministic Policy Gradient (DDPG):** `ddpg_buffer.py`

-There is currently a bug in td3 and ddpg_buffer which means they only run on GPUs due to dtype issues on CPUs.
-This will be fixed for the public release.

 ### Environments

 Our quantum control environments are located in the `envs` directory, with support for: